Legacy Private Trust Co. Acquires 501 Shares of Aflac Incorporated (NYSE:AFL)

 Legacy Private Trust Co. lifted its holdings in Aflac Incorporated (NYSE:AFL – Free Report) by 3.6% in the third quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
 The fund owned 14,311 shares of the financial services provider’s stock after acquiring an additional 501 shares during the period.
 Legacy Private Trust Co.’s holdings in Aflac were worth $1,098,000 at the end of the most recent quarter.

 Other institutional investors have also recently made changes to their positions in the company.
 CoreFirst Bank & Trust bought a new position in shares of Aflac in the 4th quarter valued at about $25,000.
-Guardian Wealth Advisors LLC purchased a new stake in Aflac in the 1st quarter worth about $26,000.
-Tilia Fiduciary Partners Inc. raised its position in Aflac by 85.1% in the 2nd quarter.
-Tilia Fiduciary Partners Inc. now owns 372 shares of the financial services provider’s stock worth $26,000 after purchasing an additional 171 shares during the period.
-Studio Investment Management LLC purchased a new stake in Aflac in the 4th quarter worth about $27,000.
-Finally, Missouri Trust & Investment Co purchased a new stake in Aflac in the 2nd quarter worth about $28,000.
+Guardian Wealth Advisors LLC bought a new position in shares of Aflac in the 1st quarter valued at about $26,000.
+Tilia Fiduciary Partners Inc. lifted its holdings in shares of Aflac by 85.1% in the 2nd quarter.
+Tilia Fiduciary Partners Inc. now owns 372 shares of the financial services provider’s stock valued at $26,000 after acquiring an additional 171 shares during the last quarter.
+Studio Investment Management LLC bought a new position in shares of Aflac in the 4th quarter valued at about $27,000.
+Finally, Missouri Trust & Investment Co bought a new position in shares of Aflac in the 2nd quarter valued at about $28,000.
 Institutional investors own 66.75% of the company’s stock.

-In other Aflac news, CFO Steven Kent Beaver sold 3,114 shares of the firm’s stock in a transaction that occurred on Friday, December 1st.
-The shares were sold at an average price of $82.71, for a total value of $257,558.94.
-Following the completion of the sale, the chief financial officer now directly owns 20,914 shares in the company, valued at $1,729,796.94.
-The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-In other news, Director Joseph L. Moskowitz sold 500 shares of Aflac stock in a transaction on Monday, October 2nd.
-The shares were sold at an average price of $76.47, for a total transaction of $38,235.00.
-Following the completion of the sale, the director now directly owns 26,598 shares in the company, valued at $2,033,949.06.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-Also, CFO Steven Kent Beaver sold 3,114 shares of the firm’s stock in a transaction on Friday, December 1st.
-The stock was sold at an average price of $82.71, for a total transaction of $257,558.94.
-Following the transaction, the chief financial officer now directly owns 20,914 shares of the company’s stock, valued at approximately $1,729,796.94.
+In related news, CFO Steven Kent Beaver sold 3,114 shares of the company’s stock in a transaction that occurred on Friday, December 1st.
+The shares were sold at an average price of $82.71, for a total transaction of $257,558.94.
+Following the sale, the chief financial officer now directly owns 20,914 shares of the company’s stock, valued at approximately $1,729,796.94.
+The sale was disclosed in a legal filing with the SEC, which is available through this link.
+In other news, Director Joseph L. Moskowitz sold 500 shares of the company’s stock in a transaction on Monday, October 2nd.
+The shares were sold at an average price of $76.47, for a total value of $38,235.00.
+Following the completion of the transaction, the director now owns 26,598 shares in the company, valued at approximately $2,033,949.06.
+The sale was disclosed in a document filed with the SEC, which is available at this link.
+Also, CFO Steven Kent Beaver sold 3,114 shares of the company’s stock in a transaction on Friday, December 1st.
+The shares were sold at an average price of $82.71, for a total transaction of $257,558.94.
+Following the completion of the transaction, the chief financial officer now owns 20,914 shares of the company’s stock, valued at approximately $1,729,796.94.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 165,315 shares of company stock valued at $13,420,962 over the last ninety days.
-0.90% of the stock is owned by company insiders.
+In the last three months, insiders have sold 165,315 shares of company stock worth $13,420,962.
+0.90% of the stock is currently owned by insiders.

 Analyst Ratings Changes